bsarc-n4gm/bsarc-site/content/emergency-comms/winlink/exercise-023.md

 ---
-title: "Winlink Exercise #023: The Winlink Developers have added a new feature to Winlink Express.
-The new feature is AI.
-The objective for this exercise will be to examine this new feature and use it to familiarize ourselves with its use."
+title: "Winlink Exercise #023: For this exercise we will go back and practice creating and sending local weather reports to our served agency."
 date: 2026-08-17
 draft: false
 description: "For the exercise #023 we will go back to our roots and do a local weather report."